-JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 2023) JART Response 11.
+JART Comments (December 2022) Reference Source of Comment Applicant Response (January 2023) JART Response (June 2023) 11.
 The applicant should include a discussion of how transformation of the farmland into a lake and raising water levels would affect the moisture regimes of the adjacent natural heritage features.
 Matrix Solutions Of the proposed 15.9 ha extraction area, around 7.7 ha will form an extension to the approved East Cell Lake.
 Establishing a lake with a lake level set at approximately 333 mASL will, to some extent, mimic the pre-extraction water table.
 Figure 42b in the NETR & EIA shows the simulated water level change under the rehabilitation condition, i.e., when the East Cell Lake is at its operating level.
 Increases in groundwater levels in the vicinity of Wetland W41 may around 0.2 m or less.
 In the vicinity of Wetland W36, groundwater level increases of 0.5 m to 2.0 m are predicted.
 Given that Wetland W36 was previously affected by extraction in the Main Quarry and North Quarry, this increase in groundwater levels relative to existing conditions is considered to be a positive change.
+The explanation provided in the response addresses this concern.
+No further comment.